 Notifying Your Employer

 It is required that as soon as an occupational disease or injury is diagnosed, you report it to your supervisor or employer.
 This should be done in writing within 30 days of being diagnosed with the problem, as failure to do this could cost you your workers’ compensation benefits.
 The nature of your occupational disease or injury should be described in the written notice.
 You should also indicate your name and address as well as the date, time, and place of your injury.
 You should note the delivery date of the notice and the person to whom it is delivered.
 It is also important that you retain a copy of the notice.

 Filing a Claim

-You are required to file a claim within two years of the first occurrence of the occupational disease, which must be linked to a work exposure.
-If an employer or insurance company delays in filing a First Report of Injury notice with the Division of Workers’ Compensation, the period of limitations may be extended to three years.
+You are required to file a claim within two years of the first occurrence of the occupational disease, which must be linked to work exposure.
+If an employer or insurance company delays in filing the First Report of Injury notice with the Division of Workers’ Compensation, the period of limitations may be extended to three years.

 Getting Further Assistance

 If you need more information on how to file a claim for occupational disease, you should speak with your employer or their insurer’s workers’ compensation claims representative.
 The contact information of the insurer or their claims administrator would likely be on display at your workplace.
 Lawsuits relating to workers’ compensation are often hard to deal with.
 For example, your Medicare benefits, unemployment compensation benefits, and social security benefits may be affected by a workers’ compensation case.
 Contact The Law Office of James M. Hoffmann at (816) 399-3706 for a free consultation.